 Bufo: Uh, good idea.
 Glad I thought of it.

 - A variation from My Little Pony: A Charming Birthday:

 Minty: I didn't understand Kimono at first of course, I mean, who understands her at first?
 "Unity often makes tasks easier to conquer," who understands that?

 Wysteria: We give Kimono one charm bracelet instead of eight?

 Minty: See, I didn't get it either.
 But then I did!
 We give Kimono one charm bracelet instead of eight!

-- This was a Running Gag with Mr. Big, Boris and Natasha's boss in early episodes of The Adventures of Rocky & Bullwinkle.
+- This was a Running Gag with Mr. Big, Boris and Natasha's boss in early episodes of Rocky and Bullwinkle.
 A plan that worked was always his plan until the moment it started to flop, at which point it was Boris' plan.
 (And he always let Boris know that.)

 - My Little Pony: Friendship Is Magic:

 Idea!Discord: "Why don't you host the next tea party?"Discord: "I've got it!
 Why don't I host the next tea party at my place!"Idea!Discord: "Hey, that's my idea!"